-There is a particular type of insurance that covers equipment you use for your company if you are a contractor.
-This insurance policy aims to safeguard contractors’ equipment, machinery, and tools wherever they may be used.
-Moreover, you should consider that any loss or damage to your equipment will be covered by your business property insurance.
+Contractors Equipment Insurance – There is a particular type of insurance that offer coverage to equipment you use for your company if you work as a contractor.
+The aim of this insurance policy is to safeguard to contractor’s equipment, machinery and tools wherever they may be used.
+Moreover, any loss or damage to your equipment will be covered by your business property insurance.

-Also, your tools and equipment are only protected in buildings mentioned in your policy.
-However, this is a problem for contractors since they transport equipment from one job site to another.
-Regardless matter where they are, the contractor needs this insurance policy to protect the equipment from theft or damage.
+Also, your tools and equipment are only protected in buildings only mentioned in your policy.
+However, this is a problem for contractors since they transport equipment from one jobsite to another.
+Regardless matter where they are, contractor needs this insurance policy to protect the equipment from theft or damage.
 That is exactly what a contractor equipment insurance policy does.

 What is Contractors Equipment Insurance

-Contractors’ equipment insurance is a particular type of insurance policy made for trade contractors that offers coverage for contractor’s equipment.
+Contractors’ equipment insurance is a particular type of insurance policy made for trade contractors that offers coverage to contractor’s equipment.
 This insurance policy usually offers coverage for both leased and rented equipment along with equipment your customer owns.
-It safeguards your client’s equipment from normal perils including wind, fire, lightning, theft, and vandalism.
+It safeguards your client’s equipment from normal perils including wind, fire, lightning, theft and vandalism.

 Occasionally, coverage may be expanded to include earthquake and flood damage.
 However, losses resulting from common wear and tear would not be covered.
 Maybe the ideal thing about this coverage is that it covers your client’s equipment while it’s being carried on land, stored off-site, or used at a project site.
 Furthermore, it also offers coverage while the equipment is on-site at a location.